 Mr. Peacop was the first Provider, and Mr. Stoney was the first Treasurer.
 The Committee met at three in the afternoon.

-The education of the children in the Workhouse had the attention of the Committee at an early date, for we find an infirm inmate named Susannah Walker appointed to teach the children to read.
+The education of the children in the Workhouse had the attention of the Committee at an early date, when an infirm inmate named Susannah Walker appointed to teach the children to read.

 The Workhouse was evidently not so well built, for the same bricklayer who built the House is ordered to "examine and mend this House" within a year of its building.

 A cow is also ordered to be purchased, and the Master ordered to "get a rattan trap made for one shilling."

 The Present Board of Guardians pursue a generous policy in regard to granting recommendations to the various Convalescent Homes in the district.
 Many poor people are sent away each year for the benefit of their health.
 A hundred and fifty years ago the same generous policy was practiced by the Committee having charge of the old House.
 The Overseers are ordered to "give Anthony Brook 10/- to send his son to Ilkley Wells, and give him no more pay until the first day of October.
 Anthony had only 2/- per month from the Overseers; evidently he had to starve whilst his son was being cured.

 The following year Brook's son again went to Ilkley Wells, and again the old man's pay was stopped for nearly four months.
 How he lived in the meantime there is no record.